 Iliera should have died.

-When I received word that Iliera had been wounded in Stranglethorn Vale, the news had been dire.
+When I received word that Iliera had been wounded, the news had been dire.
 They had not expected her to survive the first night.
-Her body had been ravaged by a magical arcane power that nearly tore her apart from the very seams of her being.
+Her body had been ravaged by a magical power that nearly tore her apart from the very seams of her being.

-Only her own control of the Light had saved her.
+Only her own control of her power had saved her.

-The priests went to work on her in Booty Bay, and they found her to be shockingly resilient.
-By the time I arrived, using an unauthorized Kirin Tor portal to shorten his trip, Iliera’s prognosis had become one of possible survival.
-At the Baron’s medical building, where she was being treated in Booty Bay, I found her wrapped tightly in layers of bandages, wincing as the healers did their work, but already fussing and trying to move around.
+The priests went to work on her in Bounty Bay, and they found her to be shockingly resilient.
+By the time I arrived, using an unauthorized portal to shorten his trip, Iliera’s prognosis had become one of possible survival.
+At the Baron’s medical facility, where she was being treated, I found her wrapped tightly in layers of bandages, wincing as the healers did their work, but already fussing and trying to move around.

 “It’s impressive,” Klick Slickwizzle explained to me.
 “If you’d seen her when that sorcerer attacked, you wouldn’t believe she could have survived, much less recovered like this.
 I mean, her armor was like… melted to her body!”